tjubiit/TJU-DHD/README.md

 ```
 @article{Pang_DHD_TIP_2020,
          author = {Yanwei Pang and Jiale Cao and Yazhao Li and Jin Xie and Hanqing Sun and Jinfeng Gong},
-         title = "{TJU-DHD: A Diverse High-Resolution Dataset for Object Detection}",
+         title = {TJU-DHD: A Diverse High-Resolution Dataset for Object Detection},
          journal = {IEEE Transactions on Image Processing},
          year = "2020"
         }
 ```
+If you want to learn more works about pedestrian detection methods and datasets, you can read [our survey paper](https://arxiv.org/pdf/2010.00456.pdf).
+@article{Cao_PDR_arXiv_2020,
+         author = {Jiale Cao and Yanwei Pang and Jin Xie and Fahad Shahbaz Khan and Ling Shao}, title = {From Handcrafted to Deep Features for Pedestrian Detection: A Survey}, journal = {arXiv},
+         year = "2020"
+        }

 ## 6. Contact <a name="6"></a>

 If you have any questions or want to add your results, please feel free to [contact us](https://github.com/vilabtju/dhd-dataset/issues).